Football players often focus on getting bigger, stronger and faster in an effort to dominate whoever lines up across from them on the gridiron.

 Data analysts have compared this decision to the one baseball coaches have faced with bunting, because in that sport many teams have learned that they shouldn’t give up one of only 27 outs they have to work with in a game.
 Likewise, the data says NFL teams should do everything they can to keep possession of the football.

 “The point was to score as many points as we could,” Harbaugh told ESPN.
-“Every one of those (2-point conversion attempts was) clear analytical decisions to go for two.”
+“Every one of those (attempts was a) clear analytical decision to go for two.”

 Some teams are still trying to figure out how the NFL’s player-tracking data works after only having access to Next Gen Stats over the past two seasons.
 Next Gen, which first became a league initiative in 2014, allows forward-thinking franchises to build models to analyze plays and players differently.